 The Diocese of Southwark is committed to enabling all five marks of mission.
-Under the overall leadership and guidance of the Director of Mission and Evangelism, the Head of JPIC is a key leadership role taking forward three of the marks of mission in particular:
+We wish to appoint to this key leadership role in taking forward three of the marks of mission in particular:

 We are looking for someone with a passion for, and substantial, evidenced experience of interest and participation in Christian social justice issues, to:

 • Lead and develop the team of staff and volunteers who focus on specific areas of social and environmental justice policy

 • Support parishes and deaneries to respond to and engage with the three marks of mission, and grow and developing their ministries through their Mission Action Plans